ml-tooling/lazydocs/README.md

 lazydocs my_package.AwesomeClass
 ```

-With the default configuration, the Markdown documentation will be generated inside a `./docs` in your working directory.
-You can find additional configuration options in the documentation section.
+With the default configuration, the Markdown documentation will be generated inside the `./docs` folder in your working directory.
+You can find additional configuration options in the [documentation section](#cli-interface).

 ## Support & Feedback